allan-walpy/my-dev-guide/code_conventions.md

 ### Keep It Simple Stupid

-The simplest soluon is more than sufficient
+The simplest solution is more than sufficient

 ### You Ain't Gonna Need It

-Create a soluon for the problem at hand, not for the ones you think may happen later on
+Create a solution for the problem at hand, not for the ones you think may happen later on

 ### Don't Repeat Yourself

-Avoid duplicaon within a component, a source control repository or a bounded context
+Avoid duplication within a component, a source control repository or a bounded context

 ### The 4 principles of object oriented programming